Retreat centers are reopening!

 After a long closure, most retreat centers will reopen Memorial Day weekend 2022.
 Key information for the reopening is:

-- For 2022, all reservations are on a first come, first served basis
+- All reservations are on a first come, first served basis

 - Facilities reopen on May 27, 2022

 - Reservations can be made starting January 3, 2022, beginning at 7:00 am